There are lots of myths about meditation, and in this blog, we will debunk five of the biggest misconceptions.

 4. I don’t have time to meditate

-The interesting thing about TM is that by practising it daily, we experience more efficiency in action.
-If we are tired or stressed, all the tasks we mean to do only get half done or not done properly because we are exhausted from overworking.
+The interesting thing about TM is that by practicing it daily, we experience more efficiency in action.
+If we are tired or stressed, all the tasks we mean to do only get half done or are not done properly because we are exhausted from overworking.

 There is an endless space of creativity we can tap into by getting out of the pressure we put on ourselves.
-This, in turn, creates a more focused environment to work, spend time with family or be present with whatever task it is we want to complete.
-There is always time in the day to meditate, for example; when travelling, before work, during a lunch break, when dinner is in the oven.
-A little goes a long way and some meditation is better than no meditation at all.
+This creates a more focused environment to work, spend time with family or be present with whatever task it is we want to complete.
+There is always time in the day to meditate, for example; when traveling, before work, during a lunch break, or when dinner is in the oven.
+A little goes a long way, and some meditation is better than no meditation at all.

 As TM gives us more time in the day, saying we don’t have enough time to meditate is like saying we don’t have enough time to fill out a tax rebate form to receive extra money.
 As we all know, it takes a while to integrate a new habit, but once you find a place for meditation in your routine, it will feel like you have more time!

 5. Success in meditation is based on the stillness of my mind